JaredCorduan/CIPs/CIP-1694/README.md

 2. a group of delegate representatives (henceforth called **DReps**)
 3. the stake pool operators (henceforth called **SPOs**)

-Every governance action must be ratified by two of these three governance bodies using their on-chain **votes**.
+Every governance action must be ratified by at least two of these three governance bodies using their on-chain **votes**.
 The type of action and the state of the governance system determines which bodies must ratify it.

 Ratified actions are then **enacted** on-chain, following a set of well-defined rules.